 After surf lessons, explore the Santa Monica beach and pier for the rest of the afternoon.

 I recommend renting bikes and taking a guided tour of Santa Monica.
-Great way to explore and the dedicated bike lanes make it safe for families.
-Several rental shops next to the pier.
+It’s a great way to explore, and the dedicated bike lanes make it safe for families.
+Several rental shops are next to the pier.

 After a bike tour, rent a couple of chairs and watch the sunset.
 Let the kids play in the sand or chase waves.